The Wayside Inn (Sudbury)

 The Wayside Inn is a historic inn in Sudbury, Massachusetts, United States, included on the National Register of Historic Places as part of the listed Wayside Inn Historic District.
 It became an inn called Howe's Tavern in 1716, making it one of the oldest continuously operating inns in the United States.
-The Beekman Arms Inn and others make various claims towards being "continuously operating", resulting from The Wayside Inn's closure period of 1861–1897 after the death of Lyman Howe.

 The inn is managed by The Wayside Inn Foundation.

 History

 The inn's archive has documents from 1686 onward, including the official inn license granted to innkeeper David Howe in 1716.
-His son Ezekiel was the next innkeeper and fought in the American Revolutionary War with the Sudbury Minutemen.
+His son Ezekiel was the next innkeeper, and he fought in the American Revolutionary War with the Sudbury Minutemen.

 Two slaves are known to have lived at the inn: a man named "Portsmouth" and an unnamed girl were purchased in 1773 and 1779, respectively, by Ezekiel Howe.

 Lyman Howe, a fifth-generation owner of the property, died unmarried and without children in 1861.

 Poet Henry Wadsworth Longfellow visited the inn in 1862, with his publisher James T. Fields, shortly after it had become the Red Horse Tavern.
 He noted that it was "a rambling, tumble-down building, two hundred years old; and till now in the family of the Howes".
 He set his compilation of poems Tales of a Wayside Inn at this inn and originally considered titling it Sudbury Tales.
 The book was published in 1863 and presented as a series of stories told by several guests at the inn.
 It included the poem "Paul Revere's Ride" as "The Landlord's Tale".

 In 1893, Homer Rogers and S. Herbert Howe took over ownership of the inn.
 Rogers was the first person outside of the Howe family to own the inn, which was built after King Philip's War.
 Howe and Rogers spent a considerable amount of money renovating and improving it.
 In 1897, the tavern was purchased by Edward R. Lemon, who again converted it into an inn.

 Henry Ford was the last private owner of the inn.
 He purchased it in 1923 from Cora Lemon.
 The following year, he purchased 300 acres (1.2 km^{2}) surrounding the inn from John Duncan Pearmain, with the aim of developing it into a historically oriented village and museum.
 "He fell in love with it at first sight," said John W. Burke, the Ford family chauffeur of 42 years.